DJ-Dingo/pibooth-oled-display/README.rst

 **ONLY If YOU USE 5v to the OLED SCREEN** some OLEDs can also run on 3v3, check your manual.

-Since the Raspberry Pi GPIO only handle 3.3v, it will therefore be a good idea to use a **I2C-safe Bi-directional Logic Level Converter** so you don't fryed your pi.
+Since the Raspberry Pi GPIO only handle 3.3v, it will therefore be a good idea to use a **I2C-safe Bi-directional Logic Level Converter** when using 5v to power the display, so you don't fryed your pi.

 .. image:: https://github.com/DJ-Dingo/pibooth-oled-display/blob/master/templates/level_converter.png
    :align: center